Welcome to our Social Justice Program at SFUU

-Social Justice Committee Retreat Saturday August 24, Contact Allen Edwards for specifics
+Social Justice Committee Retreat Saturday August 24, see below for photos from this event

 Our church community has a passion promoting economic justice, human rights, and caring for the earth.
 Consistent with the inclusive values of Unitarian Universalism, we partner with the broader community to address the crucial justice issues of our day.
 We recognize the imperative to go beyond talk and commit to acting on our words.

 What is Social Justice?